How to apply

 • Belgian Nuclear Research Center (SCK CEN)

-• Candidates must be affiliated to their institution until December 31st, 2027.
+• Candidates must be affiliated to their institution until December 31st, 2030.

 • Candidates must not reach the retirement age limit during the project.

-• In case of international collaboration, the project must be initiated and coordinated and by the team based in Belgium.
+• In case of international collaboration, the project must be initiated and coordinated by the team based in Belgium.

-Valuable assets
+Valuable Features

 • Multidisciplinarity: referring to the use and application of different scientific disciplines as a substantial element of the research methodology.